jakobhelton/jakobhelton.github.io/content/publications/2024-ar-xiv-240518462-h/index.md

 ---
-title: JWST/MIRI photometric detection at $7.7 PLACEHOLDERmuPLACEHOLDERmathrmm$ in a galaxy at $z > 14$
+title: JWST/MIRI photometric detection at 7.7 microns in a galaxy at z > 14
 authors:
 - Jakob M. Helton
 - George H. Rieke